PythonCoderAS/AsyncDex/docs/quickstart.rst

     print(f"Author of {manga.titles.en.primary}: {manga.authors[0].name}")

-Log in to your MangaDex account:
+Log in to your MangaDex account (see :ref:`authentication` for other authentication options):

 .. code-block:: python

-    await client.login(username="yourusername", password="yourpassword")
-    # alternate method
     client = MangadexClient(username="yourusername", password="yourpassword")
     await client.login()